 Ready to plan to your Thailand vacation?
-Call Savvy Nana Travel to help you plan your adventure!
+Call SNT Tours to help you plan your adventure!

 The Philippines in an archipelago of 7,600+ (and counting) islands that sprawls across Southeast Asia.
 It is defined by it’s crystal clear oceans, emerald green rice paddies, simmering volcanoes, diverse cultures, loud jeepneys, modern cities, depressing slums, throngs of people, and never ending traffic.
 This is why there are many unique ways to experience the Philippines.

 Depending on what you’re looking for there are many ways to experience the Philippines.
 If it’s history and culture you’re after the Philippines is rich in both.
 Remember the Philippines was a Spanish colony for over 500 years; a US territory from 1898 to 1946; and occupied by Imperial Japan during WWII; all of which left their marks on Philippine history and culture.

 If you’re looking for nature and adventure the Philippines has plenty of that too!
 Ecotourism has gained popularity in the Philippines and tourists are welcome to explore and observe pristine oceans, mountains, and unique flora and fauna.